Oussama1403/HRMS/README.md

 # HRMS
-a simple and basic human resources management system (HRMS)
+a simple and basic human resources management system (HRMS) for an internship.
 ## TODO
 [TODO](TODO.md)